 Be sure that you have your passport and airline ticket on your person before you leave home for the airport.
 You should make two photocopies of your passport in case you misplace your passport during the trip.
 Put one copy in your checked luggage and the other in your carry-on.

 Discipleship Travel LLC recommends that each traveler purchase a travel insurance policy that will sufficiently cover any medical emergencies that may arise.
 Participants may purchase at additional cost a variety of travel insurance policies that cover trip interruption, lost luggage, and medical emergencies.
-Purchase insurance within 15 days of tour registration and receive additional benefits.
+Depending on the specific policy, participants who purchase insurance within 15-21 days of tour registration will receive additional benefits.

 To compare policy benefits or to purchase insurance click on the Travel Guard banner below.